R&H Logo

 Do You Think You Were Entrapped?

 Our Criminal Defense Team is experienced in helping defendants who face a variety of criminal charges.
-Call 303-688-0944 to schedule a case assessment to discuss possible defenses for your charges.
+Call 303-688-0944 to schedule a free case assessment to discuss possible defenses for your charges.

 The Sting Operation